JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Implement item removal

-Add the ability to remove items from the list so that they don't get too long.
+Add the ability to remove items from the list so that it doesn't get too long.
 You can modify an existing list rather than add another UI element (like a "delete" button).
 When users click one of the items in the list, the app deletes it.

 To achieve this, pass a corresponding handler to the `attrs.onClickFunction` of the list elements:

 1. In `src/jsMain/kotlin/App.kt`, add the following to the `li` block (inside the `ul` block):